HOW TO CLEAN GOLD-PLATED JEWELRY

 - We do not recommend an ultrasonic machine for cleaning gold-plated items.
 The ultrasonic waves generated by an ultrasonic cleaner can cause the plating to vibrate, loosening the bond between the gold and the base metal.
 In addition, the cleaning solution used in an ultrasonic cleaner can strip away the gold plating.
 It is also harmful to already set stones, as it can loosen them from their setting, which may cause a lost or damaged stone.
 For example, a stone encased in a loose prong setting can fall against a hard surface and chip or scratch.
 Or, worse yet, it can be lost forever.

-Now that you know how to clean gold-plated jewelry, you can keep your pieces shining bright.
-Just remember to be gentle when cleaning and to avoid using abrasive materials or chemicals.
+You can maintain the luster of your gold-plated jewelry easily now that you know how to clean it properly.
+Just remember to be gentle while cleaning it and avoid using abrasive materials (like rough paper) or harsh chemicals.
 With a little care, your gold-plated jewelry will stay looking beautiful for years to come.